 Underwater grass restoration is very important, but is still considered relatively experimental.
 The Virginia Institute of Marine Science has been transplanting submerged aquatic vegetation, or SAV, into the Chesapeake and Magothy bays since 1978.
 Transplanting techniques have been perfected, but light is essential to SAV growth.
 Success depends on our ability to reduce hindrances like sediments and nutrients which can cloud these waters.

 Coastal waters used to be filtered and cleaned courtesy of a thriving oyster population, and for years people across the country enjoyed eating oysters harvested from the Bay.
 Oyster reefs used to protrude above coastal waters and were so prevalent they were considered navigational hazards!
 Oyster reefs have always been home to many valuable sport fish and other aquatic animals such as blue crabs, grass shrimp, mussels, sponges, and barnacles.
-Because of their important ecological contribution, oysters are now being transplanted onto sanctuary reefs in the Great Wicomico and Piankatank rivers, and in Pungoteague Creek on Virginia's Eastern Shore, under a program launched by the Virginia Marine Resources Commission.
-Recently, the Virginia Coastal Program at DEQ and the Chesapeake Bay Foundation have joined in this effort.
+Because of their important ecological contribution, oysters are now being transplanted onto sanctuary reefs in the Great Wicomico and Piankatank rivers, and in Pungoteague Creek on Virginia's Eastern Shore, under a program launched by the Virginia Marine Resources The Virginia Coastal Program at DEQ and the Chesapeake Bay Foundation have joined in this effort.
 Many citizens are growing "oyster gardens" alongside their docks to supply more oysters to transplant, and students are helping to establish reefs in the Elizabeth River through school-sponsored programs.
 (See Water Resources chapter for volunteer opportunities.)